-- Before issuance review should be done for the correct version number.
+- Before issuance, a review should be done for the correct version number.

-- Should be numbered with the unique batch identification number, signed and dated when issued.
+- Should be numbered with a unique batch identification number, signed and dated when issued.

 - While performing continuous production, product code with date and time can be used as a unique identifier till the final number allocation.